l-hodge/useazuredevops/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides capability to run 'R CMD Check' on R packages in Azure DevOps repositories.
+This package provides [usethis](https://usethis.r-lib.org/)-like functionality to setup the automated running of 'R CMD check' for R packages in Azure DevOps repositories.

 ## Installation